tmpfs/async-validate/README.md

 You may wish to sanitize user input instead of testing for whitespace, see [transform](#transform) for an example that would allow you to strip whitespace.

+### Validation

+#### Variables

+Sometimes it is useful to pass existing data into all rule functions as transient data so that your rule functions may reference existing code for performing async operations.
+A common use case would be using a model class to query a database and then validate on the returned data.

+To do this you may use the `vars` processing option when calling [validate](#validate).

+The value should be an Object; each property of the `vars` object is passed into the [Rule](#rule) scope so that they are available via `this`.

+Be aware that if you use a built in field (see [Rule](#rule)) it will be overwritten.

+See the [vars test fixture](https://github.com/freeformsystems/async-validate/blob/master/test/spec/vars.js) for an example.

 ### Messages

 Depending upon your application requirements, you may need i18n support or you may prefer different validation error messages.